 Arrow Video shot straight to my heart

 Thank heavens for Mother England and her dedication to physical media!
-The country that once banned many of our cult favorites as “Video Nasties” has now gone full circle in their preservation via companies like Arrow Video/Arrow Films and Indicator Powerhouse.
+The country that once banned many of our cult favorites as “Video Nasties” has since gone full circle in their preservation via companies like Arrow Video/Arrow Films and Indicator Powerhouse.
 I stumbled on Arrow while perusing a Fry’s store earlier this year.
-The closest Fry’s is about an hour from my apartment and it was only through one of my favorite YouTubers that I even knew it existed.
+The closest Fry’s is about an hour from my apartment and it was only through one of my favorite YouTubers that I even knew they existed.
 It was worth the drive as they offered Steelbooks and Blu-rays I couldn’t find anywhere else.
 Needless to say, Arrow’s Slugs (1988) and The Slayer (1982) was love at first sight!
 Their clear cases were thicker than the thin blue ones I’d been accustomed to and the cover art was fantastic!
 Amazon does offer many Arrow titles and you can certainly find the out of print stuff on eBay – but pay attention to what Region it’s in.
-Thanks to the company extending its reach into North America (a.k.a.
-Region Free) in 2014, many obscure films are now available here in the New World with superior upgrades and bonus material.
+Thanks to the company extending its reach to North America (a.k.a. offering more Region Free titles) in 2014, many obscure films are now available here in the New World with superior upgrades and bonus material.
 One of the many things I love about Arrow is that they often have reversible covers.
 So if you’re not a fan of their newer artwork you’ll often have the option of flipping it over and going old school.
 As Arrow’s head of production, Francesco Simeoni, says, “physical home entertainment isn’t dying…it’s evolving.”

 Indicator Powerhouse Films pack a wallop

 Don’t count America out in terms of rare, remastered treasures.
-There are a few notable US companies out there as well such as Blue Underground in California.
+There are a few notable US companies out here in the States as well such as Blue Underground in California.
 I discoverd them at Fry’s the same day I did Arrow; immediatelty drawn to one of their lenticular Zombie (1979) covers.
-This release features three different covers but there was only one at Fry’s during my visit which, fortunately, was my favorite.
+This release features three different covers but there was only one at Fry’s during my visit which, fortunately, ended up being my favorite.
 It featured the infamous “splinter in the eyeball” scene; something that no horror fan can ever forget.
-I’ve always been a fan of Lucio Fulci’s undead masterpiece and figured it was as good time as any to give it a Blu-ray upgrade.
-Boy, was I glad that I did!
+I’ve always been a fan of Lucio Fulci’s undead masterpiece and figured it was as good a time as any to give it a Blu-ray upgrade.
+Boy, was I glad I did!
 I was thoroughly impressed by their 4K restoration and fun extras – many featured from a cast reunion at Cinema Wasteland years back.
-I love going to horror cons and attending their panels because you’re often treated to riveting insights and behind the scenes and this release brought the event right into my living room. .
+I love going to horror cons and attending their panels because you’re often treated to riveting insights and behind the scenes and this brought the event right into my living room.
 I’ve since picked up a couple more Fulci favorites from Blue Underground; Manhattan Baby (1982) and The New York Ripper (1982).
 I also discovered a European slasher I’d never heard of before, Amsterdamned (1988) which I really enjoyed.
 Fans of European horror definitely want to bookmark Blue Underground!

 Scream/SHOUT!
 Factory is one company we American horror fans should already be familiar with.
 They’ve famously redistrubuted many hard-to-find titles with striking, new cover art.
 In fact, their Trick r Treat (2007) blu-ray cover was so fantastic I ended up buying it even though I already had one in that format.
 Adding to collector temptation are select steelbooks such as their amazing Halloween II (1981) and recent Piranha (1978).
 If you preorder from their site they’ll usually give you a free poster of the artwork…but good luck getting it in decent shape!
 These titles are often readily available on Amazon including the steelbooks which is one area the online giant lags behind.

 Buying physical media may seem moot these days in lieu of streaming services and the dismal headlines, However, I believe it’s up to us to support these and other likeminded companies as much as possible.
 Of course, I enjoy streaming services – especially the Shudder network and Joe Bob Brigg’s Last Drive-In.
 I loved The Ritual (2018) on Netflix and am currently binging season 3 of Stranger Things.
 But once the original content ends, I usually come up empty when it comes to finding the films I really like or am required to pay an additional fee for it, when I do.
 Another benefit of physical media is that streaming will never match the quality of a good transfer no matter how good your Internet service is.
-And let’s be honest, they look damn good on our shelves!
+And let’s be honest, they look damn good on our shelves too!